Back

 Applicants will be notified by email of their selection for the interview process and will have the opportunity to schedule the interview through an online scheduling service.

-Interviews will be conducted virtually from January 9-27, 2023.
+Interviews will be conducted virtually in December.
 Interviews will last 60 minutes and will include several members of the training committee.
 If there is a specific staff member that the candidate would like to meet with and if they are not available within that interview, arrangements for the candidate to have a follow up contact with that staff member are possible.
+If a candidate cannot successfully find an interview slot during the designated time period, please contact the Training Director at qqin@gsu.edu to find an alternative time.

 How to obtain application info: Visit Website